DerYeger/vue-marmoset-viewer/README.md

 ## Features

-- ✨ **Dynamic**: Dynamically loads the Marmoset Viewer source code as soon as its rendered required.
+- ✨ **Dynamic**: Dynamically loads the Marmoset Viewer source code as soon as its required.
 - 📱 **Responsive**: Fully responsive.
 Supports touch controls.
+- ⚒️ **Manual access**: If required, directly access the Marmoset with provided type declarations.

 ## Installation